arista-netdevops-community/atd-cicd/README.md

 ![Merge PR 2](images/merge-pr-2.png)

 At this point, this will kick off our second workflow against the main branch.
 This is our production instance.
-If you go back to `Actions`, you can see this executing.
+You can see this running if you go back to `Actions`.
 Alternatively, you can see the updates running on CVP.

 ![Deploy production](images/deploy-prod.png)